-DRAFT RANGE AFAST SOCAL HRC COMPLEX 112-04- 115 1.Bb Level of Fleet Activities High.
-High.
-High.
-Tieet Activities Navy OPAREAs in AFAST include There were a total of 11 MTEs within The large training area designated ocean areas near fleet the SOCAL Range Complex between available to deployed concentration areas (i.e., homeports) 01 August 2008 and 03 August 2009. forces within the HRC where the majority of routine Navy Of the 11, there were six MTEs allows training to take training and RDT&E occur. between the end of January to 01 place using a geographic The majority of Atlantic Fleet active August 2009.
-All told, there were only 114 non-consecutive cumulative days scope that replicates possible real world sonar activities occur in open ocean involving MTEs within SOCAL out of events, with the channels areas.
-While the Atlantic Fleet also the approximately 368 days between between has shorebased support facility 01 August 2008 to 03 August 2009, islands providing requirements for ASW training, they and only 59 days of non-consecutive geography necessary for are not concentrated in one cumulative MTE out of approximately opposed transit geographic area, which provides 192 days between 24 January 2009 scenarios. greater potential for operational flexibility than in the Pacific Fleet and 03 August 2009.
-For in-water unit level Study Areas.
-For in-water unit-level training and training and major training major training event (MTE) using sonar events (MTE) using sonar Major training exercises (MTE) and explosives, only a limited subset of and explosives, a much include: the overall range complex is used. more limited subset of the Southeastern Integrated Training range complex is used.
-Initiative (SEASWITI) - 4 events annually, 5 to 7 days per entire event.
+DRAFT RANGE COMPLEX AFAST SOCAL HRC Level of Fleet Activities High.
+Navy OPAREAs in AFAST include designated ocean areas near fleet concentration areas (i.e., homeports) where the majority of routine Navy training and RDT&E occur.
+The majority of Atlantic Fleet active sonar activities occur in open ocean areas.
+While the Atlantic Fleet also has shorebased support facility requirements for ASW training, they are not concentrated in one geographic area, which provides greater potential for operational flexibility than in the Pacific Fleet Study Areas.
+Major training exercises (MTE) include: Southeastern Integrated Training Initiative (SEASWITI) - 4 events annually, 5 to 7 days per entire event.
 Integrated ASW Course (IAC) - 5 events annually, 2 to 5 days per entire event.
 Group Sails - 20 events annually, 2 to 3 days per entire event.
 Composite Training Unit Exercise (COMPTUEX) - 5 events annually, 21 days per entire event.
 Joint Task Force Exercise (JTFEX.) - 2 events annually, 10 days per entire event.
-It should be noted that sonar is typically not in use throughout an Other entire event.
+It should be noted that sonar is typically not in use throughout an entire event.
 [LOA 2009].
-The waters off the U.S. Atlantic There are three major commercial The Hawaiian Islands Shipping coast support a large volume of ports in SOCAL: Los Angeles, Long serve as a major port for empping maritime traffic heading to and from Beach, and San Diego.
-There are four international shipping. foreign ports as well as traffic primary shipping lanes: two run south Transoceanic shipping traveling north and south to various along Mexico's west coast, one lanes extend offshore U.S. ports.
-Commercial shipping extends west towards the central and from the region in several comprises a large portion of this western North Pacific, and another directions: north towards Alaka; northeast towards traffic, and a number of commercial ports are located along the Atlantic stretches nort along the U.S. west coast up to the San Francisco area and Washington, Oregon, and and Gulf of Mexico U.S. coasts. beyond.
-California; east towards the Panama Canal; southwest towards Guam and Wake Island; and northwest towards Japan and Okinawa.
-1
+High.
+There were a total of 11 MTEs within the SOCAL Range Complex between 01 August 2008 and 03 August 2009.
+Of the 11, there were six MTEs between the end of January to 01 August 2009.
+All told, there were only 114 non-consecutive cumulative days involving MTEs within SOCAL out of the approximately 368 days between 01 August 2008 to 03 August 2009, and only 59 days of non-consecutive cumulative MTE out of approximately 192 days between 24 January 2009 and 03 August 2009.
+For in-water unit-level training and major training event (MTE) using sonar and explosives, only a limited subset of the overall range complex is used.
+High.
+The large training area available to deployed forces within the HRC allows training to take place using a geographic scope that replicates possible real world events, with the channels between islands providing geography necessary for opposed transit scenarios.
+For in-water unit level training and major training avents (MTE) using sonar and explosives, a much more limited subset of the range complex is used.
+Other Shipping The waters off the U.S. Atlantic coast support a large volume of maritime traffic heading to and from foreign ports as well as traffic traveling north and south to various U.S. ports.
+Commercial shipping comprises a large portion of this traffic, and a number of commercial ports are located along the Atlantic and Gulf of Mexico U.S. coasts.
+There are three major commercial ports in SOCAL: Los Angeles, Long Beach, and San Diego.
+There are four primary shipping lanes: two run south along Mexico's west coast, one extends west towards the central and western North Pacific, and another stretches nort along the U.S. west coast up to the San Francisco area and beyond.
+The Hawaiian Islands serve as a major port for international shipping.
+Transoceanic shipping lanes extend offshore from the region in several directions: north towards Alaka; northeast towards Washington, Oregon, and California; east towards the Panama Canal; southwest towards Guam and Wake Island; and northwest towards Japan and Okinawa.